programming-journal/programming-journal.github.io/submission/index.markdown

 ---
 ## Submission Process
-Papers submitted to *The Art, Science, and Engineering of Programming* must use the the [online submission system][submit].
+Papers submitted to *The Art, Science, and Engineering of Programming* must use the [online submission system][submit].

 ## Typesetting